JJay-Chao/Data-Science-team-17/statistics_model/data_preprocessing/README.md

 -  train 2 seasonality
 -  train 2 residual

+## Data Format
+- first column might be index, you can ignore it.
+- following columns will be value for each time series and days.
+- last column will be Page

 ## Seasonal Decompose
 - Using **additive** model: which means
  ` result = Trend + Seasonal + Residual`, and the period is set to `7` temporarily